ipbyrne/SystemEntryCheck/README.md

 This tests both the original signal, and the reverse of that signal, and plots the values in an indicator on MT4 and also prints out a CSV file that can be used to analyze the data in Python or Excel.

 The entry used in this file is a very bastic MA entry that has a p-value that remains steady for sometime on the EURGBP pair using a 5 minute chart.
+This uses a fixed take profit of 25 pips and fixed SL of 50 pips.

+Below is an image of the data:
+O = Original Signal | R = Reverse of the Original Signal